8go/matrix-commander/README.md

                         consumed by humans, i.e. readable text.
 If you have chosen 'json', the output will be formatted as JSON.
                         The content of the JSON object matches the data provided by the matrix-nio SDK.
-In some occassions the output is enhanced by having a few extra data items added for convenience.
+In some occasions the output is enhanced by having a few extra data items added for convenience.
 In most cases the output will be processed by other programs rather than read by